5K Training Explained: What Is Zone 4 / Threshold?

 How to stay in the right range:

-• Heart Rate: 87–93% of max
+• Heart rate: 87–93% of max

-• Effort: 7–8 out of 10—uncomfortable but steady
+• Effort: 7–8 out of 10, uncomfortable but locked in

 Common Mistakes with Zone 4 Training